-What is Documentary Songwriting?
+What is a Documentary Song?

 Documentary Songwriting is a unique, step-by-step method of co-writing music that fosters empathy, boosts self-confidence and strengthens community.
 It demystifies creativity and allows someone with no musical background to express themselves through high-quality songs.